ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 ### Softmax Function

 The softmax function can be thought of as an additional layer in the ANN.

+When we create an ANN, we fundamentally want to find the values of the weights and biases that are good at arriving at our target predictions.
+Essentially, we want to train our network so that the probability of the correct class is close to one, while the probability of every incorrect class if close to zero.
+To way to convert these scores into probabilities is to use a softmax function.

+### Cross Entropy

 ### Gradient Descent